sdondley/ClimateChangeChat/raku/Cool-Raku.md

 Can you match this speed and conciseness of this simple bit of code in your favorite language?
-I'll bet you have a hard time writing and executing this line of code in a reasonable amount of time.
-But in Raku it's a snap.
+I'll bet you have a hard time writing and executing this problem in a reasonable time.
+With Raku, it's a snap.

-Let's walk through this code and see in detail.
+Let's walk through the code in detail.

 ## How it works
 First we assign variable `$x` to `^Inf` to generate a Range of numbers from 0 to infinity.
-The Range is "lazy," which means that none of the numbers are actually generated until we need them.
+In Raku, a Range is a class and each Range is an object.
+A Range object is "lazy," which means the actual set of numbers in the Range are actually.
 This is unlike an Array where each element gets calculated ahead of time by the compiler and inserted into the array and eats up memory.
-This laziness makes your program much more efficient.
-You certainly don't want to wait around for your computer to count to infinity but you'd probably run out of memory before then anyway!
+And so laziness makes your program much more efficient.
+You certainly don't want to wait around for your computer to count to infinity but you'd certainly run out of memory long before then anyway!

-Next we create a simple subroutine called `get-prime` that accepts a single argument called `$nth`.
+Next we create a simple subroutine called `get-prime` that accepts a single argument called `$nth`, which is place inside a set of parentheses.
 We ensure that `$nth` is a defined integer object by slapping `Int:D` in front of it.
-The `Int` means that we must pass an Integer object and the `:D` bit ensure that it's a "definite" object, meaning that it actually has a value.
-But thanks to Raku's flexibility, we could choose to not `Int:D` type check our arguments at all.
-So if need to dash out a simple script without a lot of hassle and headache trying to keep the compiler happy, Raku can accomodate your desires, not its own.
+The `Int` requires the caller to pass an Integer object.
+The `:D` bit ensures that it's a "definite" object, meaning that it actually has a value.
+Restricting the kinds of argument that can be passed to a subroutine is known as "type checking."
+But thanks to Raku's flexibility, we could have chosen to not type check our arguments.
+If you want to bang out a simple script without a lot of hassle and headache trying to keep the compiler happy, Raku will accomodate your desires and not make onerous demands that make your work unnecessarily tedious.

-Inside the subroutine is just one line of code consisting of a `say` routine that prints out the result of the expression to the right of it to standard output, followed  by a newline character.
-Every time `get-prime` is called, a new number, the prime number calculated, will be printed out on a separate line.
+Inside the subroutine is a single line of code consisting of a `say` routine that prints out the result of the expression to the right of it to standard output, followed  by a newline character.
+Every time `get-prime` is called, a new number, the prime number calculated by the express, and is printed out on a separate line.
 Here it is:

 `say ($x.grep: *.is-prime)[$nth];`

 So how do this calculate which number to print?
-Well, the first thing you have to understand is that the code generated inside parentheses results in a data strcuture called a Sequence, which is basically a list of data in a specific order.
+Well, the first thing you have to understand is that the code generated inside parentheses results in a data strcuture called a Sequence which is basically a list of data in a specific order.
 This means Sequences are a type of Positional data structure.
-For our purposes of this discussion, that means we can find a specific value in the Sequence using the square bracket notation, the `[$nth]` bit you see there on the end.
-This is the same number we passed into the subroutines.
+For the purposes of this discussion, that means we can find a specific value in the Sequence using the square bracket notation, the `[$nth]` bit you see there on the end where `$nth` is the value passed into the subroutine.
 So this is how we tell the code in the parentheses which prime number to pull out.

 You can imagine that in between the parentheses is every prime number that can exist from 0 to infinity (but that hasn't actually been calculated and so uses no memory).
 The number in the brackets chooses which number in that list to select, whether it be the 1st, 2nd, 3rd, 10th, or 10,232nd.

-Now let's look at what's inside the parentheses in our line of code in the subroutine, the code that generates the Sequence.
+Now let's look inside the parentheses in our line of code in the subroutine, the code that generates the Sequence.
 We can see our value `$x` in there representing every number possible, both primary and non-primary numbers.
 But, we don't want all numbers, we only want a list of all the primary numbers.
-So what we do is run the `grep` method on our infinite list of numbers by placing a `.` after `$x` and then `grep`. `grep` is named after the command `grep` which has been found on computers since the 70s to find text inside of lots of computer files on your hard disk.
-It's best to think of `grep` as a filter that keeps the stuff we want and removes the stuff we don't want from a list of things.
-And it is the `grep` method that generates our Sequence of prime numbers.
+So what we do is run the `grep` method on our infinite list of numbers by placing a `.` after `$x` follwed by a method called `grep`. `grep` is named after the command `grep` found on computers since the 70s to find text inside of lots of computer files on your storage deviced.
+You can think of `grep` as a filter that creates a list of stuff.
+It puts the stuff you want on a list and keeps the stuff you don't want off of it.
+As you might guess, it's the `grep` method that generates our Sequence of prime numbers for us.

 Now all that's left to do is tell grep what numbers we are interested in.
 We do that by passing an argument to `grep` called `*.is-prime`.
 Notice the colon immediately after `grep`.
 That indicates that that what follows is the argument we will be passing to the `grep` method.

 So what exactly is the `*.is-prime` doing?
-You can think of it as a test that can be run on every number in the range.
-First we look at the first number 0 in the range and determine if it's prime with the `is-prime` method, which returns `True` if the number is prime and `False` if it isn't.
-If it's prime, grep puts it on our list of prime numbers.
-If it isn't prime, grep will filter it out and it won't go into the Sequence.
+It tells grep which stuff to place into the Sequence.
+You can think of it as a test that runs on every number in the range.
+First we look at the first number in the range, '0', and determine if it's prime with the `is-prime` method.
+This method returns `True` if the number is prime and `False` if it isn't.
+If it's prime, grep will add the number to the Sequence.
+If it isn't prime, grep will filter it out and it won't get added to the Sequence.
 Then we go to the next number to determine if it's prime and so on until we reach infinity.

 But again we have to stress, and what makes this code so fast, is that we only do these calculations for the prime numbers we are interested in.
 It would be